 Then came World War II, when the debt-to-GDP ratio would rise above 77 percent for the first time in the nation’s history, reaching 113 percent (an all-time record) by the end of that conflict.

-In the post-war years, the national debt shrank in comparison to the booming post-war economy, and the debt-to-GDP ratio went as low as 24 percent in 1974.
+In the post-war years, the national debt shrank in comparison to the booming post-war economy, which saw high GDP growth.
+The debt-to-GDP ratio went as low as 24 percent in 1974.

 Recession and rising interest rates soon caused it to swing upwards again, as did the huge permanent tax cuts during Ronald Reagan’s first term and increased spending on both defense and social programs, and by the early 1990s, the debt-to-GDP ratio had reached nearly 50 percent.